h3ns/selenium-options/README.md

 # selenium-options
-trying some Selnium options to automate testing on the UI of a new application
+trying some Selenium options to automate testing on the UI of a new application